menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, High Falls has relatively fewer families with younger children, and/or college students.
 Combined, this makes High Falls a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, High Falls does not have a public transit system used by locals to get to and from work.
+High Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 High Falls is a somewhat ethnically-diverse town.
 The people who call High Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in High Falls include English, Welsh, Irish, Scots-Irish, and Russian.
+Important ancestries of people in High Falls include English, Irish, Dutch, Welsh, and Italian.

 The most common language spoken in High Falls is English.
 Other important languages spoken here include Langs. of India and Spanish.